-To get the most out of your investment in one of Ternion’s off-the-shelf simulation products or to help you decide if our products can satisfy your simulation requirements, you should give serious consideration to attending one or more of Ternion’s standard training courses.
+To get the most out of your investment in FLAMES or to help you decide if our products can satisfy your simulation requirements, you should give serious consideration to attending one or more of Ternion’s standard training courses.
 You can make arrangements with Ternion to conduct a course at a time and place that fits your needs.

 The following standard training courses are available:

 - Receive an overview of the entire FLAMES product line

 - Learn the fundamental concepts required to use the FLAMES Runtime Suite effectively

 - Work hands-on with the Runtime Suite and learn how to build, execute, visualize, and control scenarios

 - Prerequisites: Experience using computers running the Microsoft Windows® operating system

 Introductory Developer Training Course (3 days)

 - Learn the fundamental concepts required to develop FLAMES-based simulations

 - Work hands-on with the FLAMES Development Suite, learn how to develop custom equipment and cognition models, and integrate them into a custom simulation.